 Finally, this analysis shows us when the central bank cannot control the real interest rate.
 If all prices are completely and instantaneously flexible, the price level jumps when the money stock rises by the same proportion as the increase in the money supply.
 Thus the supply of real balances, M/P, does not change.
-In addition, the fact that all of the response of prices occurs immediately after the increase in the money supply means that prices are not going to adjust any more.
+In addition, the fact that the entire response of prices occurs immediately when the money supply increases means that prices are not going to adjust any more.
 Thus expected inflation does not change.
 That is, when all prices are completely flexible, a change in the nominal money supply does not affect either the supply or the demand for real balances at a given real interest rate and output.
 Thus the money market remains in equilibrium at the old levels of the real interest rate and output.
 In this case, there is no movement along the IS curve, and the central bank is powerless to affect the real interest rate.
 Since the assumption that all prices adjust completely and instantaneously to changes in the money supply is not realistic, however, this case is not relevant in practice.